A roadmap to reclaiming my attention and time

 - gpgtar to encrypt directories

-- gpg to encrypt files
+- gpg to encrypt emails (along with Mutt) and encrypt files

 - bc to do simple math but I prefer to have a calculator on my desk